solitaryreaper/Instacart-Shopper/README.md

     * Example : http://159.203.92.24:8000/instacart_shopper/bootstrap/10000/

 ## Scalability
+The following ideas can help in scaling the analytics component of this application under high load.
+1. Caching
+2. Date-based database partitioning

 ## Screenshots
 Screenshots for the various web application states and API's have been hosted here :